Click to toggle navigation menu.

 Nancy brings Tanenbaum over 25 years of fund development experience.
 An accomplished grant writer and relationship builder, Nancy has expanded resources to promote a wide range of social justice issues ranging from workers’ rights, to child care for low income working families, to quality education for young children with special needs.
 She comes to New York from Pensacola Habitat for Humanity, where her efforts not only expanded the organization’s ability to provide safe, affordable homes for families in the community, but also initiated unique projects to build understanding and acceptance through interfaith collaboratives.
 Nancy’s development strategy reaches out to a full spectrum of potential contributors, including individuals, corporations, faith communities, foundations, civic organizations, and government funders.
 Mrs. Wolfe holds a B.A. in Communications from The Pennsylvania State University and Master’s in Public Policy from New England College.
 She is excited to roll up her sleeves and get to work building greater opportunity for Tanebaum’s powerful mission.

 Rabbi Melinda Zalma is the Manager of Programs at Tanenbaum Center for Interreligious Understanding.
 Melinda provides support and direction for all of Tanenbaum’s programs including on content creation, evaluation, expansion, and growth.
-She has presented on topics of interreligious understanding to Hearst Magazines, Accenture’s Mental Health ERG, and MassMutual TriState’s Diversity and Inclusion Committee.
-Melinda represents Tanenbaum on Interfaith United NYC and the Muslim Jewish Advisory Council-NY.
+She has presented on topics of interreligious understanding to Mastercard, Hearst, Accenture’s Mental Health ERG, and MassMutual TriState’s Diversity and Inclusion Committee, among others.